AdobeDocs/audience-manager.fr-FR/help/using/dil/dil-instance-methods.md

 >[!NOTE]
 >
->Vous pouvez chaîner d&#39;autres appels d&#39;API à cette méthode.
+>Vous pouvez chaîner d'autres appels d'API à cette méthode.
 Also, [!UICONTROL DIL] writes encoded data to a destination cookie.
 For example, spaces are encoded as `%20` and semicolons as `%3B`.

 **Réponse**